ondrejsika/ansible-training/README.md

 Check if you can access those VMs

 ```
-ansible -i hosts all -m ping
+ansible all -m ping
 ```

 or

 ```
-ansible -i hosts all -a "/bin/echo hello"
+ansible all -a "/bin/echo hello"
 ```

 ### Playbook